pran-7-5/eco_style/README.md

 utensils
 --------------------------------------------------------------------------------------------
 ```
-Only clay and cast iron utensils should be used
+Only unglazed clay and 100 % cast iron(not cast iron alloy) utensils should be used

 cast iron kadhai/wok with lid 3L x 1

-Pressure cooker 3L x 1  only for boiling (saves lot of energy) ( it's aluminum not ideal but alternative is not available right now don't scratch inside or don't use metal spatula, anodized metal is also not good or stainless steel)
+Pressure cooker 3L x 1  only for boiling (saves lot of energy) ( it's aluminum not ideal but alternative is not available right, now don't scratch inside or don't use metal spatula.
+Anodized metal is also not good or stainless steel.

 Flat Pan/ tawa cast iron

-Wooden Board + rolling pin (avoid stone, plastic, metal)
+neem Wood Board + rolling pin (avoid stone, plastic, metal)

 Knifes big + small (wooden handle is recommend)